FUComplete/FUCTool/README.md

 # FUCTool
+Tool to install and manage various settings and options of the FUComplete patch.

+## Build
-Tool to manage FUComplete settings and other stuff.
-Use the .spec file to compile the executable with pyinstaller.
+Use the .spec file to build the executable with pyinstaller, external executables should be in the `bin` folder, requires the following libraries:

+- mhff
+- mhef
+- pyqt5
+- bitstring
+- pycdlib

 ---